KomodoHQ/komodo-investment-plan/faster-delivery.md

 ### Tool / Product

- - Checklist to ensure questions have been asked, risks assessed, unknowns identified
+ - Have a checklist to ensure questions have been asked, risks have been assessed and unknowns have been identified

 ## Don't reinvent the wheel